ReshmaRamaiah10/Single-Cell-Multiome-Scripts/README.md

 # Multiome (scRNA + scATAC) Analysis Pipeline

-This repository contains scripts for analyzing single-cell RNA sequencing (scRNA-seq) and single-cell ATAC sequencing (scATAC-seq) multiome data.
-The workflow is designed to ensure high-quality cell filtering, annotation, differential analysis, and advanced computational techniques for exploring regulatory mechanisms.
+This repository contains scripts for analyzing single-cell RNA sequencing (scRNA-seq) and single-cell ATAC sequencing (scATAC-seq) multiome data on HPC (High-Performance Computing) systems running Linux/Unix.
+The workflow ensures high-quality cell filtering, annotation, differential analysis, and advanced computational techniques for exploring regulatory mechanisms.
+It is designed to be scalable across multiple samples by submitting parallel jobs, optimizing efficiency and performance.

 ## Table of Contents
 1. Installation & Dependencies